 What is PIN?

-follow-up tests at the hospital.
-Some research suggests that having
+need to have follow-up tests at the hospital.

 What is ASAP?

-cancer or not.
-If you are told you have ASAP, you may need to have
+might be cancerous.
+If you are told you have ASAP, you may need to

 Back to contents